Significant Injuries and Liability

 Legal Argument

-Though we did not yet know all the facts of the case yet, I argued to the insurance company that the policy language allows for stacking when separate acts of multiple insureds cause the accident like my client’s case.
+Though we did not yet know all the facts of the case, I argued to the insurance company that the policy language allows for stacking when separate acts of multiple insureds cause the accident like my client’s case.
 In our case, we argued that two separate acts of multiple insureds were present because the grandmother acted negligently when she entrusted the vehicle to the 16-year-old who acted negligently when she ran the stop sign.
 We also argued that since the terms of the insurance policy are ambiguous as to if they would apply to the facts of our case, the terms of the policy would be construed against the drafter of the policy, the insurance company, per Kentucky law.

 Insurance Company’s Rejection

 The insurance company rejected our argument and simply argued the insurance coverage does not stack in our case without giving much more reasoning as to why.
-We knew our argument was a likely losing argument, and I told my client, but she wanted to file a lawsuit to find out the exact facts as to if the grandmother entrusted the vehicle to the 16-year-old, and thus we would be entitled to possibly the $200,000.
+We knew our argument was a likely losing argument, and I told my client, but she wanted to file a lawsuit to find out the exact facts as to whether the grandmother entrusted the vehicle to the 16-year-old, and thus we would be entitled to possibly the $200,000.
 I respected my client’s wishes and again knew I wanted to do everything I possibly could for this client.

 Filing a Lawsuit